MoustafaAbdelaziz/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic Tac Toe game [ multi-dimensional array using pointers ] with a trick to increase the performance around 45%, the program won't go to check who is the winner untill the number of tries >= rows + columns - 1.

-### • make sure that you put the header file "MyLib.h" in the same project and then run the game.
+### • make sure that you put the header file "MyLib.h" in the same project folder to be able to run the game.

 #### Preview of the game:-